Thomas Dausgaard: Biography

+In March 2024, the RTVE Symphony Orchestra announced the appointment of Dausgaard as its next principal guest conductor, effective with the 2024–2025 season.
+In April 2024, the Copenhagen Philharmonic announced the appointment of Dausgaard as its new æres-gæstedirigent (honorary guest conductor), effective with the 2024–2025 season, with an initial contract of four seasons.

 Dausgaard has been a regular conductor of the music of Per Nørgård, and is the dedicatee of Nørgård's composition Terrains Vagues.
 With the DNSO, he has recorded extensively for Chandos, EMI, Virgin and DaCapo labels, including Danish and other Scandinavian music, like works by Per Nørgård, symphony cycles of Johan Svendsen, Johan Peter Emilius Hartmann, Rued Langgaard, Dag Wirén, Franz Berwald, works by August Enna and Asger Hamerik, as well as by Carl Nielsen.
 With the Swedish Chamber Orchestra Dausgaard has recorded the complete orchestral works by Ludwig van Beethoven for Simax, and for BIS they have recorded works by Pyotr Ilyich Tchaikovsky, Richard Wagner, Anton Bruckner, Antonín Dvořák, Felix Mendelssohn, Johann Sebastian Bach, Mark-Anthony Turnage, Steve Mackey, Anders Hillborg, Olga Neuwirth, Uri Caine, Brett Dean, as well as complete symphony cycles of Robert Schumann, Franz Schubert and Johannes Brahms, including Dausgaard's own orchestrations of 18 Hungarian Dances by Brahms.
-For the Seattle Symphony Media Label, Dausgaard has recorded symphonies by Carl Nielsen and Gustav Mahler as well as works by George Walker (composer), Richard Strauss, Alexander Scriabin and Rued Langgaard of which several have been nominated for a Grammy.
+For the Seattle Symphony Media Label, Dausgaard has recorded symphonies by Carl Nielsen and Gustav Mahler as well as works by George Walker, Richard Strauss, Alexander Scriabin and Rued Langgaard of which several have been nominated for a Grammy.

-Dausgaard has three sons from his past marriage to Helle Hentzer.
-The marriage ended in divorce.
-He currently lives in Denmark with his partner, Alissa Rossius.
-Dausgaard has been awarded the Cross of Chivalry by the Queen of Denmark, and elected to the Royal Academy Academy of Music in Sweden.
+Dausgaard has four children; three sons from a previous marriage, and a daughter with his wife Alissa Rossius Dausgaard.
+Dausgaard has been awarded the Cross of Chivalry by the Queen of Denmark, and elected to the Royal Swedish Academy of Music.

+In March 2025 Dausgaard published his first collection of poems "Flaskepost" (Wanderblume publishing house).